fopina/confgen/README.md

 Instead of Jinja2 templating, it's [Go templating](https://golang.org/pkg/text/template/).
 Instead of 50M footprint, it's 2M.

-Currently it simply injects the `env` function into the templates mapped to Go `os.Getenv`.
+`confgen` simply injects the `env` function into the templates mapped to Go `os.Getenv`.

+If you need more functions in your templates and you don't mind having twice the footprint (a bit over 4M instad of 2M), you have the `confgen_sprig` builds which uses [sprig](http://masterminds.github.io/sprig/) funcmap instead, exposing not only the same `env` function but a lot more.
+Check its [documentation](http://masterminds.github.io/sprig/) for full list.

 ## Usage